ReshmaAdbulRazack/ReshmaAdbulRazack/README.md

 <!-- ---
 ### Hola Amigo👋
 --- -->
-I am Reshma, a Computer Science and Engineering :student:.
+I am Reshma Abdul Razack, you can call me Reshma, a Computer Science Researcher :student:.
 I am a Programmer, and always excited to learn new stuffs.
+---

 ```
 Programmer (noun): A machine that turns coffee into code.
 ```